UCSFMemoryAndAging/macpie/docs/api.rst

 This reference describes how the classes and methods work and which parameters can be used.

-DataObject Class
+Dataset Class
 ----------------

-.. autoclass:: macpie.core.DataObject
+.. autoclass:: macpie.Dataset
    :members: